 The Dixie Chicks weren’t on the verge of irrelevancy either.
 At the time radio stations decided to drop their music, they had the No. 1 country song with “Travelin’ Soldier.”
-They even had the one thing artists strive for – freedom to do what they wanted.
-By 2002, they exercised this control to release an acoustic album with bluegrass tinges in Home, with the lead single “Long Time Gone” throwing out a biting criticism of the country music industry (ironically it was also a huge pop hit).
-By the time Natalie Maines ushered those infamous comments in London in 2003, they were one of the most successful groups in country music.
+They even had the one entity artists strive for – freedom to do what they wanted.
+By 2002, they exercised this control to release an acoustic album with bluegrass tinges in Home, with the lead single “Long Time Gone” throwing out a biting criticism of the country music industry (ironically, it was also a huge pop hit).
+By the time Natalie Maines uttered those infamous comments in London in 2003, they were one of the most successful groups in country music.
 Their Top Of The World tour was already on its way to becoming one of the highest grossing country music tours ever.

 For those who forgot the comments made –

 “Just so you know we’re on the good side with y’all.
-We do not want this war, this violence, and we’re ashamed the President of the United States is from Texas”, Maines said.
+We do not want this war, this violence, and we’re ashamed the President of the United States is from Texas,” Maines said.
 The statement, spoken 10 days before the Iraq War, was picked up by a review in the British newspaper, The Guardian, before being transported across the Atlantic through internet message boards (one of which was the now defunct countrynation.com), and was not so well received back in the United States.

-As for why country radio stations pulled their music, Chuck Browning, who ran the Cox chain said “we did some callout research, and the vast majority said we don’t want it.”
+As for why country radio stations pulled their music, Chuck Browning, who ran the Cox chain, said, “we did some callout research, and the vast majority said we don’t want it.”

 Browning wasn’t technically wrong, but the percentage of country music fans who actually wanted their music completely eradicated was actually a small (but extremely vocal) minority.
 Remember, by 2003, the Internet was in full force, and with people just beginning to learn how to share things with one another over the web, it didn’t take long for information to spread.